Campaign

 Is Labor Preparing to Legalise Prostitution?

-In August, the South Australian Parliament will be voting on whether to refer the matter of decriminalising prostitution to the South Australian Law Reform Institute (SALRI).
+On November 12th, Parliament voted to refer the matter of decriminalising prostitution to the South Australian Law Reform Institute (SALRI).

-Although officially non-partisan, SALRI has previously been associated with some of the state’s most radical social reforms—including the legalisation of abortion to birth.
+Although officially non-partisan, SALRI has previously been associated with some of the state’s most radical social reforms, including the legalisation of abortion to birth, and is therefore likely to recommend the full decriminalisation of prostitution to the South Australian Parliament.

-Given this history, it is highly likely that if Parliament makes a referral, SALRI will recommend the full decriminalisation of prostitution.
-This would add significant pressure for South Australia to follow in the footsteps of Victoria, where pimping is legal and brothels operate as largely unregulated businesses.
+The SALRI referral adds pressure for South Australia to follow in the footsteps of Victoria, where pimping is legal and brothels operate as largely unregulated businesses.

-Hon Tammy Franks MLC is pushing for this referral immediately following the introduction — and sudden withdrawal — of her latest prostitution bill.
+Additionally, earlier this year, Hon Tammy Franks MLC introduced, and then suddenly withdrew, her latest prostitution bill.
 The Bill was presented as “a compromise that has been negotiated with those in the Labor Party.”
 1

 Why this matters: